Platoniq/wilder-journal/_articles/en/arantxa-mendiharat.md

 date: 2022-01-01T12:51:36.642Z
 article-order: 1
 uid: arantxa-mendiharat
-title: "Citizens’ Assemblies provide spaces of trust, with a high degree of direct participation"
+title: Citizens’ Assemblies provide spaces of trust, with a high degree of direct participation
 description: "Arantxa Mendiharat envisions the possibility of different worlds: new futures and new democracies.
 Cultural mediator, co-founder of Delberativa and co-creator of the website democraciaporsorteo.org, she has, since 2016,